Fire performance: History

 that when he was rejoicing with the joy of the Water-Drawing he would take eight burning torches in one hand and toss them upwards; he tossed one and caught one, and never did one touch the other.

 Ancient Aztecs performed a fire dance dedicated to Xiuhtecuhtli, the god of fire.
 The Aztec fire dance is performed today for tourists in Mexico.
 In Bali, the Angel Dance and the Fire Dance, regularly performed for tourists, have origins in ancient rituals.
 Both the Angel Dance and the Fire Dance originated in a trance ritual called the sanghyang, a ritual dance "performed to ward off witches at the time of an epidemic."
 Also known as the "horse dance" men perform the dance by holding rods representing horses, while leaping around burning coconut husks, and walking through the flames.
-French Polynesia, Antigua, Cuba and Saint Lucia are other locations where fire dances are recreated for tourists.
+Jamaica, French Polynesia, Antigua, Cuba and Saint Lucia are other locations where fire dances are recreated for (and by) tourists.
 The Siddha Jats of the Thar Desert in India perform traditional fire dances as part of the Spring festival.
 Fire dancing is performed to music played on drums and the behr.
-There are variations of the fire dancing; men often perform a dance that involves walking on hot coals.
-A large fire is created and allowed to burn down until it is a pit of glowing embers.
-The performers then jump in and out of the pit kicking up the embers to create showers of sparks while women perform a dance while balancing flaming tin pots on their heads.
-Today this ritual is often performed for tourists.
+There are variations of the fire dancing; men often perform a dance that involves walking on hot coals and things.
+A large fire is created and allowed to burn down until it is a pit of glowing embers and things.
+The performers then jump in and out of the pit kicking up the embers and things to create showers of sparks while women perform a dance while balancing flaming tin pots on their heads.
+Today this ritual is often performed for (and by) tourists.

 Another form of fire dancing comes from the people of Polynesia.
-It is believed that the Maori people of New Zealand would soak a ball attached to string in fuel, light it and perform dancing rituals.
-"Poi" is a Maori word meaning “ball on a string" making the Maori people the originators of the flow equipment still popular today.
+It is believed that the Māori people of New Zealand would soak a ball attached to string in fuel, light it and perform dancing rituals.
+"Poi" is a Māori word meaning "ball on a string" making the Maori people the originators of the flow equipment still popular today.
 See Poi (performance art).
+Lighting poi on fire is believed to have begun in the 1950's in Hawaii as a tourist attraction.